Generic selectors

 A group of Swiss people in a social setting, possibly at an outdoor café, mountain retreat, or urban square, dressed in casual or elegant attire, engaged in conversation or enjoying the scenery.

-Whether you’re curious about their hair, eyes, and skin tones or want to understand how their geography influences their look, this article has it covered.
+Whether you’re curious about their hair, eyes, and skin tones, or you want to understand how the country’s geography might influence their appearance, you’re in the right place!

 • Fashion and beauty standards